Plant-Root-Soil-Interactions-Modelling/dumux-rosi/experimental/fixedPointIter/readme.md

 - we set an empirical minimum number of loops (4).
 During our simulation, we usually saw a significant decrease of the errors during the first 4 loops.
 Might need to adapt that for another setup
 - currently plant-soil solute flow defined outside of iteration loop. will be different for N or P simulation
+- - it works with the CPB master branch

 # TODOs